-Well-cushioned and versatile, the Saucony Peregrine 13 was my favorite trail shoe on the trails of the Horton Plains National Park, where I also tested its ST version within the same week.
+Comfy and adaptable, the Saucony Peregrine 13 became my top pick for tackling the trails at Horton Plains National Park.
+I also tried out the ST version there in the same week.

 Our Verdict